Polonophile: Polish–Lithuanian Commonwealth

 When Polish King Stephen Bathory captured Livonia (Truce of Jam Zapolski), he granted the city of Tartu (Polish: Dorpat), now in Estonia, its own banner with the colours and layout resembling the Polish flag.
 The flag dates from 1584 and is still in use.

 When the Poles invaded the Tsardom of Russia in 1605, a self-identified prince, known as False Dmitry I, assumed the Russian throne.
 A Polonophile, he assured that King Sigismund III of Poland could control the country's internal and external affairs, secure Russia's conversion to Catholicism and thus make it a puppet state.
 Dmitry's murder was a possible justification for arranging a full-scale invasion by Sigismund in 1609.
 The Seven Boyars deposed reigning Tsar Boris Godunov to demonstrate their support for the Polish cause.
 Godunov was transported as a prisoner to Poland, where he died.
 In 1610, the Boyars elected Sigismund's underage son Władysław as the new Tsar of Russia, but he was never crowned.
 This period was known as the Time of Troubles, a major part in Russian history that remains relatively unmentioned in Polish historiography because of its implied Polonization policies.

 During the Polish–Lithuanian Commonwealth, the Zaporizhian Cossack state was allied to the Catholic King of Poland, and the Cossacks were often hired as mercenaries.
 That had a strong impact on the Ukrainian language and led to the establishment of a functioning Ukrainian Greek Catholic Church in 1596 at the Union of Brest.
 The Ukrainians, however, retained their Orthodox Christian faith and Cyrillic alphabet.
 During the Russo-Polish War of 1654–1667, the Cossacks were divided into the pro-Polish (Right-bank Ukraine) and pro-Russian (Left-bank Ukraine) factions.
 Petro Doroshenko, who commanded the army of Right-bank Ukraine, and Pavlo Teteria and Ivan Vyhovsky were open Polonophiles and allied to the Polish king.
 The Polish influence on Ukraine ended with the partitions of the late 18th century, when the territory of contemporary Ukraine was annexed by the Russian Empire.

 Under John III Sobieski, the Christian coalition forces defeated the Ottoman Turks at the Battle of Vienna in 1683, which ironically sparked admiration for Poland and its Winged Hussars in the Ottoman Empire.
 The Sultan named Sobieski the "Lion of Lehistan [Poland]".
+It also sparked admiration in Persia, with the Persians granting Sobieski the proud title of Ghazi.
 That tradition was cultivated when Poland disappeared from map for 123 years.
 The Ottoman Empire, along with Persia, was the only major country in the world not to recognise the Partitions of Poland.
 The reception ceremony of a foreign ambassador or a diplomatic mission in Istanbul began with an announcement sacred formula: "the Ambassador of Lehistan [Poland] has not yet arrived".